-The Tough Guys And Oddballs Who Beat The Germans In 'The Dirty Dozen'
+The Tough Guys And Misfits Who Beat The Germans In 'The Dirty Dozen'

 Like Marvin, Charles Bronson, who starred as Joseph Wladyslaw in The Dirty Dozen, served in World War II.
 He was a gunner in Guam and received a Purple Heart.
 On the set of The Dirty Dozen, Bronson often clashed with Marvin over Marvin’s drinking.
 Bronson considered it highly unprofessional for Marvin to arrive on the set drunk and even threatened to punch him.
 Bronson was able to add a personal touch to his character in the movie.
 When his character mentioned that his father was a coal miner from the Silesia region of Poland, he was paying homage to his own father who was a coal miner in Lithuania.
 As a boy growing up in Pennsylvania, Bronson even worked in the coal mines.